uf0/youtube-scripts/README.md

 ``` sh
 $ cp config.sample.py config.py
 ```
-add add your API key
+open the file add your API key

 ##Google API key
 You need to obtain your google API key and activate the Google+ service from the [Google API Console](https://code.google.com/apis/console).